keijiro/ContactShadows/README.md

 - **At the moment, Contact Shadows only supports directional lights.**
 - It's still under optimization work.
 It can be slow in some situations.
   Average GPU time is 1.5ms - 2.0ms under FHD (1080p) /w Radeon RX 480.
-- The denoise filter has to be improved more.
-It introduces some hard-edge artifacts in some worst-case situations (e.g. Grass scene).
+- The denoise filter still has room for improvement.
+It introduces hard-edge artifacts in worst-case situations (e.g. Grass scene).

 License
 -------